Virtual style analysis is more accurate than in-person analysis

 Do photos distort facial features?

-They can, and that’s why when I type virtually, I will only use a straight-on photo of a person’s face.
+They can, and that’s why when I type virtually, I will primarily use straight-on photos of a person’s face.
 Ideally the person in the photo will also have a straight face rather than smiling, because for some people, smiles can change their features and make it harder to determine their true shapes.

 For example, Romantic Ethereal Gamine Alexandra Daddario’s rounded features are harder to perceive as rounded when she smiles her gorgeous smile: